spatie/laravel-permission/README.md

 composer require spatie/laravel-permission
 ```

-Now add the service provider in `config/app.php` file:
+In Laravel 5.5 the service provider will automatically get registered.
+In older versions of the framework just add the service provider in `config/app.php` file:

 ```php
 'providers' => [